cs-fullstack-2020-spring/node-crud1-MaryHooker/README.md

 # Node.js - CRUD backend web service

+### Should have picked better names for your schemas (like TeacherSchema and StudentSchema).
+Check out a couple other comments in your index.js file.
+Looks great overall!
+### Score : 5/5

 Create a backend web service for managing Students and Teachers and maintain them in MongoDB

 Each Student should have the following properties: